Gaurav927/gaurav927.github.io/monte-carlo-simulation/index.md

 ## Estimate the value of pi

 ## Three points are chosen on the unit circle.
-What is the probability that the origin lies inside the triangle determined by the four points?
+What is the probability that the origin lies inside the triangle determined by the three points?

 ## What is the probability that a random chord length is greater than radius?